Virgin Atlantic Flying Club Selling Points With 70% Bonus

 • Those with accounts in the US can purchase 340,000 Flying Club points for $5,022, which is a rate of $0.0148 per Flying Club point

-It’s interesting how much both British Airways and Virgin Atlantic penalize those in the United States when it comes to buying points.
+It’s interesting how much Virgin Atlantic penalizes those in the United States when it comes to buying points.
 Then again, when it comes to overall points earning opportunities, we can’t really complain in the United States, given the amazing credit card offers we have.

-We typically only see a bonus on Flying Club points a few times per year, and this is in line with the best offers we’ve seen.
+We only see a bonus on Flying Club points a few times per year, and when we do, the offers are typically in the range of 60-70%.

 Virgin Atlantic is offering a bonus on purchased points